 Since 1985 Friends of Family Planning has worked diligently to raise funds to secure the services of the Martha’s Vineyard Family Planning Clinic, Health Imperatives, in our community.
-The majority of our patients struggle to feed their families, find adequate housing and affordable health care.
+The majority of Health Imperative patients struggle to feed their families, find adequate housing and affordable health care.
 All are seeking secure sexual and reproductive health services.
 Our fundraising efforts over the years have allowed us to purchase permanent space for the clinic at a very low cost to Health Imperatives, purchase important equipment to benefit clinician evaluations and treatments, and to promote the awareness of the clinic’s services throughout the island community.
-Today, 2022, the federally funded Health Imperatives clinics are in jeopardy as the government has cut and threatens to cut even more funds to title X providers.
+Today, 2023, the federally funded Health Imperatives clinics are in jeopardy as the government has cut and threatens to cut even more funds to title X providers.
 Women and LGBTQA+ people are being disproportionately discriminated against in many states and their governments.
 We are so fortunate to be in Massachusetts, yet the threats continue to expand their reach.
-And so, our work continues with an even greater importance to protect the stability of our island’s only reproductive health center.
+And so, Friends of Family Planning continues with an even greater importance to protect the stability of our island’s only reproductive health center.
 As a result of the inspirational, grassroots work of the original members, the continuing dedication of new board members over the years, and the generous support of our numerous donors, Friends of Family Planning is alive and well today supporting the important work of our Martha’s Vineyard Family Planning Clinic, Health Imperatives.

 History of Friends of Family Planning on Martha's Vineyard

 The History of Friends of Family Planning on Martha’s Vineyard